PreferredAI/cornac/tutorials/add_model.md

 ```

 ### 3. Indicating dependencies
-The file `requirements.txt` is optional as opposed to the others, and it is only needed if your implementation relies on some external libraries/frameworks, e.g., TensorFlow, PyTorch, etc., in which case you should include this file and indicate which versions of the framework(s) are required.
+The file `requirements.txt` is optional as opposed to the others, and it is only needed if your implementation relies on some external libraries (e.g., TensorFlow, PyTorch) which are not Cornac dependencies.
+In this case you should include this file and indicate which versions of the libraries of interest are required.
 Here is a sample of a `requirements.txt` file:
 ```
 tensorflow>=1.10.0
 ```